verbal-autopsy-software/DHIS2_VA_program/docs/Installation.md

 1. Find out the `default` Category Combo UID on the target server by using the following API Query: `/api/categoryCombos?query=default`.
 2. Open `va_dataelements.json` with a text editor.
-3. "Find and Replace..." the Category Combo UID `bjDvmb4bfuf` with the UID found in step 1 and resave the file.
+3. "Find and Replace..." the Category Combo UID `bjDvmb4bfuf` for all 7 data elements with the UID found in step 1 and resave the file.
 4. Do the same in `va_program.json` and find and replace the program's `categoryCombo` by replacing `bjDvmb4bfuf` with the UID found in step 1 and resave the file.
 5. Find out the root (`level 1`) Organisation Unit UID on the target server by using the following API Query: `/api/organisationUnits?level=1`.
 6. Open `va_dashboard.json` with a text editor.